Skip to main content.

 Gynecological cancers include several types, such as cervical, ovarian and uterine.
 Since each type of gynecological cancer is unique, with different signs, symptoms, risk factors and prevention strategies, the healthcare professionals at Summa Health Cancer Institute combine the latest technology with a comprehensive course of cancer treatment options.

-The 5-year survival rate for gynecological cancers drops in advanced stages of the disease.
-Unfortunately, too many women wait to see a doctor until they experience symptoms.
+The five-year survival rate for gynecological cancers drops in advanced stages of the disease.
+Unfortunately, too many people wait to see a doctor until they experience symptoms.
 By then, the cancer may have spread and be more difficult to treat and cure.
 That’s why it is so important to schedule a regular screening and undergo recommended check-ups with a gynecologist.

 Pap tests are the most effective way of preventing or avoiding cervical cancer.
-In the case of ovarian and uterine cancers, there are no recommended tests or screening to find the cancers BEFORE symptoms develop.
-Many women with ovarian cancer have pelvic or abdominal discomfort; an ultrasound is traditionally performed.
-Most women with uterine cancer have abnormal bleeding; usually, an office endometrial biopsy is performed.
+In the case of ovarian and uterine cancers, there are no recommended tests or screening to find the cancers before symptoms develop.
+Many individuals with ovarian cancer have pelvic or abdominal discomfort; an ultrasound is traditionally performed.
+Most people with uterine cancer have abnormal bleeding; usually, an office endometrial biopsy is performed.

 If any unusual symptoms are experienced, a number of additional tests such as ultrasound, biopsy or a blood test may be performed by your healthcare professional to determine if there is a malignancy of any type.